udaykiran009/oneCCL/doc/rst/source/gpu_support.rst

         host_acc_sbuf[i] = rank;
     }

-Then on the GPU side we modify the ``sendbuf``.
-This is for demostration purposes only.
+For demostration purposes only, modify the ``sendbuf`` on the GPU side:

 ::